datamade/testing-guidelines/framework-specific-patterns.md

         ''')
 ```

+If you're interested in the mechanics of Django's transactional test context, our very own Jean Cochrane [wrote an excellent blog post](https://jeancochrane.com/blog/django-test-transactions) that's well worth your time!

 #### Special case: Fixtures

 If you need to push data to the database in a fixture, use the `django_db` mark as above, and include the `transactional_db` fixture in your fixture.